mmistakes/made-mistakes-jekyll/src/_posts/mastering-paper/2015-01-02-drawing-outer-space.md

 You guessed it, time to tap in a ton of stars again.
 Using a stylus like Pencil instead of your finger makes it much easier to accurately place hundreds of stars.

 {% figure caption:"This first pass of stars is hard to see but that's ok.
-As you add more stars, increase their brightness to help make them sparkle." class:"half" %}
+As you add more stars, increase their brightness to help make them sparkle." class:"gallery-2-col" %}
 ![tapping Pencil to create dots that look like stars](/assets/images/paper-53-space-2-stars-pencil.jpg)
 ![screenshot of blue stars drawn with Pencil](/assets/images/paper-53-space-2-stars-pencil-2.jpg)
 {% endfigure %}